 - Stay away from allergens as a part of an anti-inflammatory lifestyle.
+Make your dental and overall health connection great by being kind to your body.
+What we often don’t realize is that being kind can start with something as simple as what we eat.
 Any foods that cause allergic reactions will naturally increase your body’s inflammation.
 Finding out the things you’re allergic to is very important.
 Two of the most common food allergens are gluten and dairy.

 - Use supplements to get all of your nutrients as a part of an anti-inflammatory lifestyle.
 Probiotic supplements will help your body avoid inflammation.
 Two of the most important supplements are fish oil and vitamin D, but multivitamins also usually contain important nutrients.

 - Sleep 7+ hours every night as a part of an anti-inflammatory lifestyle.
 Sleeping has been found recently to help with many health problems.
 Among them, sleep helps minimize inflammation significantly.